 Thailand finds itself right now in the middle of an influx of African migrants over the last decade and this may, in fact, be linked to the worldwide movement of people from to other countries in Europe, Asia and other parts of Asia, most notably China.

 While the country remains a popular destination for western foreigners including retirees, those married to Thai wives, younger westerners, notably more men than women, seeking an alternative lifestyle and westerners who increasingly use Thailand as a second home.
 Although there are no definite figures, it is estimated to range from 500,000 up to 1 million including westerners who are semi-resident.
 The recent crackdown on visa abuse has driven many western foreigners living in Thailand on a budget to move to other Asian countries or return home.

 Visa runs for foreigners in Thailand a thing of the past

-Thailand’s immigration authorities have made so called ‘visa runs’ which were popular in the the previous decade almost a thing of the past.
+Thailand’s immigration authorities have made so-called ‘visa runs’ which were popular in the previous decade almost a thing of the past.
 Today any foreigner coming to live in Thailand or staying for an extended period must have a valid visa and the resources to sustain and decent lifestyle and to comply with the country’s increasingly strict visa regime.
-It is sad to say but some of those being rounded up during the regular raids in more and more areas are western foreigners who has been living illegally in Thailand and were unable to renew their visas.
-For some foreigners life in Thailand had become unstable or incoherent.
+It is sad to say but some of those being rounded up during the regular raids in more and more areas are western foreigners who have been living illegally in Thailand and were unable to renew their visas.
+For some foreigners, life in Thailand had become unstable or incoherent.